Invisible Dog Fence: How Does it Work?

 These factors will help you make the right choice between the two basic types of invisible dog fences - wired or wireless.

-The wired method is an in-ground solution and requires you to dig a trench and bury the wire in a custom layout that fits your yard and suits your needs.
+The wired dog fence method is an in-ground solution and requires you to dig a trench and bury the wire in a custom layout that fits your yard and suits your needs.
 This is a more permanent solution than it's wireless counterpart and is more suited for stationary pet owners.
 The buried wire is then connected to a transmitter that should be located in well-ventilated and easy to reach space like a garage for example.

 There are a number of default layouts available but you can also get creative and make your own as long as you create a loop.
 That means that the wire that comes out of the transmitter box needs to go all the way around and back.
 How a wired dog fence works is fairly simple.
 The transmitter sends a radio signal through the wires and establishes an invisible barrier.
 This acts as a deterrent for your pet and communicates with the collar around its neck.
 The biggest advantages of the wired method are the flexibility when it comes to customizing the perimeters shape and size, also the initial price is somewhat lower, but bear in mind that the total cost can go up exponentially if you plan to hire an installer.
 If you need an in-depth guide on how to set up a wired in-ground invisible dog fence on your own, we already wrote an article on the subject.

-The wireless method is better if you move frequently or love taking your pet and containment system with you when visiting family or friends, but how does it differ from a wired system and how does it actually work?
+The wireless dog fence method is better if you move frequently or love taking your pet and containment system with you when visiting family or friends, but how does it differ from a wired system and how does it actually work?
 A wireless invisible dog fence comes with a transmitter that establishes a circular shaped boundary area by emitting radio signals and a collar that your pet wears around its neck.
 When your canine pal tries to challenge the outer edge of the circle, the collar will warn him not to do so.

-The biggest advantages are portability and minimum effort required to set up the system.
+The biggest advantages of wireless dog fences are portability and minimum effort required to set up the system.
 Going wireless is also great for inexperienced users because of its ease of use.
 However, there are some downsides compared to an in-ground solution.
 The boundary zone diameter can be adjusted but there is no way to customize the shape.
 Today there are a number of long-range products on the market but don't expect to cover 20 acres of land with a wireless system.
 Also, if you have a number of large obstacles located in your yard, you might experience a decrease in signal strength.

 Both types of invisible dog fences are containment systems that give your faithful furry companion its much-needed freedom and off-leash exercise while keeping him safely inside the boundary zone.
 While they can roam freely inside the yard, the system reminds them that going out of bounds is unwanted behavior and the way it does it is by static correction.